Exchange HA: Keeping on Message

 Microsoft Online Exchange HA Help:

 In this approach, CR is used between members of a database availability group (DAG).
 You can create a DAG under the Organization node within the Exchange Management Console.
 Once you have a group, you need to add members, but this still doesn't ensure HA.
-Once members are added to the group, you must then decide which databases will be replicated to which members (you can have up to 16).
+Once members are added to the group, you then must decide which databases will be replicated to which members (you can have up to 16).
 You can pick and choose the number of replicas and where they go.

 2010 uses failover clustering, but one chief benefit is that you don't have to configure it.
 It is installed and configured behind the scenes.
 Failover is automatic as a result, and the flexibility is impressive.